-The first few verses of Psalm 35 reveal David's heartfelt lament, over the unjustified opposition of his mean-spirited persecutors - causing David to cry out to the Lord to avenge him, and deliver him from his oppressors.
-In his distress, David pleaded with the Lord to, "Let those who seek to kill me be disgraced and humiliated, and let those who plan to harm me be turned back and ashamed".
+The first few verses of Psalm 35 reveal David's heartfelt lament over the unjustified opposition of his mean-spirited persecutors - causing David to cry out to the Lord to avenge him and deliver him from his oppressors.
+In his distress, David pleads with the Lord to, "Let those who seek to kill me be disgraced and humiliated, and let those who plan to harm me be turned back and ashamed."

 While the psalm opens with his plaintive lament for the injustices of his adversaries, the middle section finds David crying out for deliverance.
 He asks the Lord to plead his case, champion his cause, rout his enemies, and save Him from those who hate him without a cause and desire his downfall and death.

-No matter what difficulties and dangers God's people are going through, we have an assurance that He will hear and answer our prayer.
-When being falsely accused or when facing great danger, the Lord has promised to vindicate His people and rescue us from the ravages of those that hate us - "He will save us from the lion's mouth and the horns of the wild oxen," because we are His children and He is our God.
-We can declare with authority - "What can man do to us?" when we are in Christ.
+No matter what difficulties and dangers God's people are going through, we have an assurance that He will hear and answer our prayers.
+When being falsely accused or when facing great danger, the Lord has promised to vindicate His people and rescue us from the ravages of those that hate us, "He will save us from the lion's mouth and the horns of the wild oxen," because we are His children and He is our God.
+We can declare with authority, "What can man do to us?" when we are in Christ.